Last Updated on October 9, 2022

 It’s located right on the tip of South Island, at the ‘Split’.
 It is said that the Split was created by Hurricane Hatti that hit Belize in 1961, it was a shallow divide that people could then walk across to reach North Island.
 The locals started dredging it so they could transport things across in boats instead.
 Belize was then hit by Hurricane Earl in 2016, washing away parts of The Lazy Lizard.

 During Happy Hour you can get 2 mixed drinks for $8BZD/$4USD.
-Coconut rum and pineapple is a good way of getting something resembling a cocktail during happy hour!
+Coconut rum and pineapple juice is a good way of getting something resembling a cocktail during happy hour.

 Sip N Dip

 Just before you reach The Lazy Lizard, you’ll go past the Sip N Dip.
-It’s a big green wooden building located on a pier.
-Its ‘beer garden’ is what makes this bar special!
+It’s a big green wooden building located on a pier, currently it’s the only ‘over water’ bar in Caye Caulker!
+Its ‘beer garden’ is what makes this Caye Caulker bar special!
 There are tubes/rubber rings, a swing set and hammocks all IN the water!

 Cocktails are around $12BZD/$6USD.

-Koko King is one of the newest bars in Caye Caulker and is actually located on the less inhabited North Island.
-A shuttle boat runs every 30 minutes between 10.30am – 2am from the dock on the opposite side of the island from the Ocean Ferry dock (if you come off an Ocean Ferry and walk in a straight line, you can’t go wrong!)
+The Northside Beach Club was previously called Koko King and is actually located on the less inhabited North Island.
+A shuttle boat runs every 20 minutes between 6.45am – Midnight from the dock on the opposite side of the island from the Ocean Ferry dock (if you come off an Ocean Ferry and walk in a straight line, you can’t go wrong!)

 TIP – Everywhere says the shuttle is free…HOWEVER when you arrive on the other island there is a big sign that says unless you buy a drink AND food, you’ll be charged $10BZD/$5USD on return.
 Before I knew this, my plan was to go over and have lunch there, but to be honest if I wasn’t planning on buying food, I’d have felt a bit mugged off that I’d been ‘sold’ something that was free when in fact it isn’t.
 I was given a wristband after I bought my meal but I never actually saw the rule being enforced.

-Koko King is home to what I think is the best beach in Caye Caulker.
-There are deckchairs, sun loungers and hammocks that are free to use and covered swinging beds that can be hired for a fee.
+Northside Beach Club is home to what I think is the best beach in Caye Caulker.
+It’s most definitely the biggest Caye Caulker beach, that actually has some form of sand!
+There are plenty of deckchairs, sun loungers and hammocks that are free to use as well as covered swinging beds that can be hired for a fee.
 There are swings on the boat dock, tubes that are free to use, a volleyball net and a netted platform that are both mounted in the sea.

 There’s also an infinity pool BUT a day pass is $35BZD/$17.50USD.
 I was a little bit shocked at the price.
 I just couldn’t warrant spending $17USD (around £15) to use a pool that had nothing special…(putting this into perspective, on the way to Chicago airport, I stopped at a water park in Rockford, IL for the day and the ticket cost $12USD).
 When the sea is free, warm and clear, the pool didn’t even tempt me.